xalpol12/messenger-bot/frontend/notes.md

 To fix:
+- [ ] split main file-upload component into smaller components
+  - [ ] image previewer
+  - [ ] image list
+- [ ] "delete all" button - with "are you sure?" modal
-- [] form validations does not work
+- [ ] form validations div does not display
-- [] if file upload does not succeed, in order to reset the button, one has to select new file
+- [ ] rescale selected image preview (max 200 width)
-- [] figure out a way to add newly uploaded file to the list without reloading the page
+- [ ] figure out a way to add newly uploaded file to the list without reloading the page
-- [] image preview when selected